ExPikaPaka/OOP-Payments-team-lab/README.md

 # OOP-Payments-team-lab
-An OPP lab in team.
+An OPP lab - pet project.
 Theme is bank payments system
+Programm allows easily interact with custom test bank system.
+To use program user must register, or login.
+User has possibility to transfer money to other person via phone number or email, explore transfer menu, clear balance, block account.
+Every interaction between the user, the program, and the database goes through checks for data validity or other errors.
+In case of occurrence of such, the user is notified by a pop-up window.

+## Versions:
+* v1.0 Final.
+  * Auth menu
+  * Register menu
+  * Main menu
+  * RU/UA localization

-### Changelog:
+## Changelog:
 * 14:35 01.04.2023 \ ExPikaPaka:
   * Repository pre-configuration